gfaline/Compilers/propeller/README.md

-test-mod.pr               | Test the semantics of the modulo operator -- we use the "truncated" definition test-varprint.pr          | A simple program that prints a variable and returns 0. test-while.pr             | Simple test for the while statement.
+test-mod.pr               | Test the semantics of the modulo operator -- we use the "truncated" definition test-varprint.pr          | A simple program that prints a variable and returns 0. test-while.pr             | Simple test for the while statement. test-print.pr             | Tests built-in print functions for other types. test-sign.pr              | A simple program that tests function calls, if statements and assignments. test-list.pr              | Tests lists and list indexing.
 ```